 “As a fisherman, what I love about living here, there are three things I think are really important.
 The proximity to the ocean means the quality of our fish is unmatched.
 We have more wild fish than most areas.
 Secondly, we get so much snow that every year that means so much more water coming down from the hills the river gets a reworking.
 All the flooding changes the shape of the rivers so there’s always new stuff to discover.
 And lastly is the sheer volume of water that is available to fish, the diversity.
 We have tons of different areas to explore.”

-Brian operates Whistler Flyfishing shops in both Whistler Village and Squamish.
+Brian operates Whistler Flyfishing and has a shop in dowtown Squamish.
 Stop in for the best gear, instruction, guiding or friendly conversation on what’s working in the local lakes.
 Never fish without a license and always check the regulations to make sure you’re fishing within the law.
 Go here to plan and book a Whistler fishing holiday.